LayanOliveira/Netflix-Clone/README.md

 ## Account

-Accounts are handled by Google's Firebase for now.
+Accounts are currently handled by Google's Firebase.